matyb/leh/README.md

 Usage
 -----

 Take a new or existing class and implement leh.util.LEHAware.
 This indicates instances of that type are eligible for evaluation by leh.util.LEH.
-A wrapped instance from leh.util.LEHWrapper will be made to implement LEHAware (which makes it eligible for evaluation by leh.util.LEH) and will intercept calls to equals/hashCode/toString and direct them to LEH for evaluation.
+A wrapped instance from leh.util.LEH will be behave as though it implements LEHAware (which makes it eligible for evaluation by leh.util.LEH) and will intercept calls to equals/hashCode/toString and direct them to LEH for evaluation.

 Get a reference to LEH singleton:
 ```LEHDelegate leh = LEH.getInstance();```